JMLab-tifrh/NDBA_liquid_liquid_phase_separation/README.md

 This repository contains folders for the zwitterionic NDBA molecule positively charged NDBA molecule used for the simulation.

-The respective folders contain the topology files with QM-RESP charges and .pdb files for NDBA molecule.
+The respective folders contain the topology file with QM-RESP charges and .pdb file for NDBA molecule.